arcalot/arcaflow-plugin-sdk-go/codegen/README.md

 $ go generate
 ```

-The output will be stored in the `output/typedef_output.go` file.
+The output will be stored in the `typedef_output.go` file.